-- Review the scientific and technical methods used to calculate key category emissions, ensuring that they are correct and robust. - Review activity data that are used to derive emissions estimates and advise whether they are sufficient and fit for purpose, in terms of comprehensiveness, transparency and accuracy, and if not, make recommendations on what other data are needed to achieve completeness both now and in the future with emphasis on future-proofing the Inventory. - Review how Inventory models are currently built and propose improvement where needed.
-Insights gained from experience of where other inventories systems have implemented calculations in an efficient and transparent way are very welcome. - Assess whether the derivation of uncertainty estimates in each sector is satisfactory or could be improved and how these sectors are interlinked with respect to uncertainty deviation. - Identify how current limitations in the UK GHG Inventory will affect future domestic and international GHGI reporting if ignored. - Individual reviewer will compare recommendations and further agree a set of joint recommendations that will advise BEIS about focus areas for Inventory improvement and how these might be implemented. - Expert reviewers will advise on how proposed improvements might affect the other parts of the Inventory if implemented and also the dangers of not implementing recommendations. - Expert reviewers will identify future issues that might arise as a result of changes in the emissions landscape and propose solutions to them.
+- Review the scientific and technical methods used to calculate different categories of the emissions in the Waste Sector (including interaction with other sectors) ensuring that they are applied correctly while ensuring that consistency in time series is achieved. - Review activity data that are used to derive emissions estimates and advise whether they are sufficient and fit for purpose, in terms of completeness, consistency, transparency and accuracy, and if not, make recommendations on what other data are needed to achieve completeness, consistency, transparency and accuracy both now and in the future with emphasis on future-proofing the Inventory. - Review how the UK Activity Data is collected (mostly from National Agency) and how inventory models are currently built and propose improvement where needed based on lessons learnt elsewhere.
+Please note that review of the digital structure of the inventory - i.e., how the methodologies are numerically implemented through software or code - is not core to this project, but any insights gained from experience of where other inventories systems have implemented calculations in an efficient and transparent way are very welcome. - Assess whether the derivation of uncertainty estimates in the waste sector comply with internationally adopted methods and carefully consider how correlation between the categories are handled.
+Reviewers should consider if the uncertainties could be presented in a more accessible or user-friendly way. - Identify how current limitations in the UK GHG inventory will affect future domestic and international GHGI reporting if ignored. - Individual reviewer will compare recommendations and further agree a set of joint recommendations that will advise DESNZ about focus areas for Inventory improvement and how these might be implemented in future inventory compilation. - Expert reviewers will advise on how proposed improvements might affect the other parts of the Inventory if implemented and also the dangers of not implementing recommendations. - Expert reviewers will identify future issues that might arise as a result of changes in the emissions landscape and propose solutions to them.